Quirky Quirks

 About the Ride

-Note: The Quirky Quirks Lite route has twelve points of interest.
-It does not visit the Karate Church or the KFC bucket.
+Note: Quirky Quirks Lite does not visit the Karate Church or the KFC bucket.

 The Route